kevinferri/kevinferri.com/README.md

 ## TODO

+* Add Gulp
 * Markdown to HTML
 * Better error handling
 * `/notebooks` view should be sorted by most notes in a notebook
-* Compress css
+* Image uploads
 * Unlimited scroll on notes index
-* Image uploads